hristochr/sensor-community-api-to-mqtt/README.md

 I have organized the project to allow scability and further expansion by, for instance, adding different models and different endpoints for different sensors.

-## Sample visualization from MQTT
+## Sample visualization
-Using NodeRed
+Using NodeRed "MQTT in"
 ![image](images/mqtt_data_visualization.png)

 **Enjoy!**